40 Children’s Book Black History Month Biographies

 Poet: The Remarkable Story of George Moses Horton by Don Tate

 George loved words and even though he was a slave, he taught himself to read and began composing verses.
-When students at Chapel Hill began to pay George for his poetry, a professor helped him learn to write which led to his poems protesting slavery to be published in the newspaper.
+When students at Chapel Hill began to pay George for his poetry, a professor helped him learn to write which led to his poems protesting slavery being published in the newspaper.
 But his owner would never sell George, no matter how what George’s fans and friends offered.
 It took until George was 66 years old to be freed from slavery with the Emancipation Proclamation.
-While I liked this book a lot, I only wished it included George’s poetry.

 Radiant Child: The Story of Young Artist Jean-Michel Basquiat by Javaka Steptoe

-This book won Caldecott award for illustration in 2017.
+This picture book biography won the Caldecott award for illustration in 2017.
 The illustrations are painted (and collaged) on found wood and are EPIC!
 You could frame every single page!
-The story is about the sometimes challenging young life of artist Jean-Michel Basquiat.
+The story is about the sometimes challenging young life of the artist Jean-Michel Basquiat.